 Tip 3: mouthwash is a must

 Using mouthwash is a great way to ensure your teeth have the fluoride needed to give them adequate protection from plaque.
 If you usually use your mouthwash in combination with brushing, try using it at a different time – such as after eating – instead.
-Not only will this give you instantly fresh breath, but it could help dislodge food particles that could cause plaque.
+Not only will this give you instant fresh breath, but it could help dislodge food particles that could cause plaque.
 We advise using mouthwash on its own, so it doesn’t wash away the protection of your toothpaste.
 Finally, it’s good to know that mouthwash isn’t a substitute for brushing or flossing.
 Ideally, all three should work together to keep your mouth happy and healthy.

 Of course, we have even more excellent tips caring for your dental implants in London.
 Visit Part 2 of our blog here to find out more, and don’t forget to arrange an appointment at our dentists here in Clapham Common if you need a check-up.